Responsibility &

 A taste for bringing people together with the best dairy has to offer…

 At Lactalis American Group, our iconic and beloved dairy products inspire and delight our many customers and consumers.
 We source farm fresh milk at each of our production facilities to make the products you know and love.
-From our award-winning cheeses, butters,milk and powders to the wide range of product offerings our other companies provide.
-We take pride in being dairy experts and making nutritious, healthy, and tasty products this is at the heart of what we do.
+From our award-winning cheeses, butters, milk, cream and powders to the wide range of product offerings that our other companies provide, we take pride in being dairy experts and making nutritious, healthy, and tasty products.
+This is at the heart of what we do.

-Our products include: Président® brand specialty cheeses and gourmet butters, Galbani® brand cheeses, Parmalat® brand UHT milk, Stonyfield Organic®, and Black Diamond.
+Our products include: Président® brand specialty cheeses and gourmet butters, Galbani® brand cheeses, Parmalat® brand UHT milk, and Black Diamond ® brand cheeses.

 Governance & Approach